 Eyelid Surgery Before/After

 Removal and redrapping of lower eyelid fat bags through an internal transconjunctival incision.
-The key point is to avoid excess fat removal as it will produce undesirable hallowing.
+The key point is to avoid excess fat removal as it will produce hallowing.

 Lazy Eyelid Surgery